dustlang/cargo/src/doc/contrib/src/issues.md

   an issue is **C-feature-request**, but is not **[Feature accepted]** or **[I-nominated]**, then it was not thoroughly discussed, and might need some additional design or perhaps should be implemented as an external subcommand first.
-Ping @rust-lang/cargo if you want to send a PR for such issue.
+Ping @dustlang/payload if you want to send a PR for such issue.

-* Dark purple, **Command**-prefixed labels mean the issue has to do with a specific cargo command.
+* Dark purple, **Command**-prefixed labels mean the issue has to do with a specific payload command.

 * Green, **E**-prefixed labels indicate the level of **experience** or **effort** necessary to fix the issue. **[E-mentor]** issues also